mRs-/Black-Friday-Deals/README.md

 Write down your thoughts in your favourite text editor, and Deckset will turn them into beautiful presentations.

+### 💸 [LinkYourFile](https://www.linkyourfile.com/) ~ Lifetime 50% OFF until Dec 1

+Link your local files or folders in any web application.

 <p>&nbsp;</p>

 ## Video Software